-Updates are made to individual sections when we become aware of changes to health guidelines or advice.
+Updates are made to individual sections from time to time.
+For example, when we become aware of changes to health guidelines and other information or as a result of user feedback.
 Reviews take place every few years when the entire book is reviewed by experts.

-Your public health nurse: Your health centre:
+Your public health nurse: \\\\\

+Your health centre: